bb20460/RP3/README.md

 # RP3: SATELLITE REMOTE SENSING TECHNIQUES FOR DETECTING PROXIES OF RADIATION ANOMALIES AT NUCLEAR FACILITIES: PROCESSING PROCEDURES AND LIMITATIONS

-The codebase for the research project into the application of satellite remote sensing techniques to continual monitoring with a primary focus for radiation detection, thermal infrared, and general safety of nuclear power plants.
-Here, the code outlines the production of figures relevant to the research conducted in the project and marks a point for further research into an analytics based platform.
-Caveats for this are mentioned below in To-Do and mark areas of further research to be carried out.
+The research project aimed to investigate satellite remote sensing techniques for continuous monitoring of nuclear facilities, with a primary emphasis on outgoing longwave radiation, thermal infrared imagery, and structural defect assessment using machine learning techniques.
+The codebase developed for this project includes code that generates relevant figures based on the research findings, serving as a starting point for further exploration towards an analytics-based platform.
+The To-Do list highlights areas that require further research and serves as a guide for future investigations.

-Notebooks have been provided for the figure generations as well as the source of the data being used to generate them.
-Images and respective geojson files for each case study have been provided for ease of replication/interest.
+Notebooks have been provided for the figure generations, images and respective geojson files for each case study have been provided for ease of replication/interest.
 As of 19/04/2023, the datasets are accessible and provide the results obtained.

 links for the models/reference examples used in this study